 Playgrounds and playground development benefit entire communities.
 They provide safe places for children to play, offer healthy alternatives for children looking to spend time and bring communities together.
 Play areas encourage healthy childhood development and allow kids to expand their social skills while promoting physical development, emotional development and sensory exploration.

 At a time when concerns about health and obesity rates are high, playgrounds also encourage physical activity, which can promote overall health.
 Grants help communities, churches, schools and other groups promote good health for youth in their area.
 They can also help revitalize an area by updating an existing playground, or by installing one in a previously under-developed area.

 Why Get a Playground Grant?

-If you are in need of funding for playground equipment anywhere in Canada, you can use grants for:
+If you are in need of playground funding anywhere in Canada, you can use grants for:

 - Creating a new play area